ionos-cloud/ionosctl/docs/commands/datacenter/update.md

 ## Description

-Use this command to change a Data Center's name, description.
+Use this command to change a Virtual Data Center's name, description.

 You can wait for the action to be executed using `--wait` option.